makemytrip/dataShark/README.md

  * Adding a Streaming Use Case (Web Anomaly Detection) to detect web anomalies in live web traffic.
  * Passing the Use case Conf to its code allowing a user to use their own defined parameters inside the code.
  * Display the Input Module being used on code startup.
+ * Adding Kibana Dashboards for visualizing Streaming use case.

 ### v1.2